yuvalmGS/gigaspaces-wiki-jekyll/xap97/gigaspaces-logging.markdown

 org.openspaces.grid.esm.level = INFO
 {% endhighlight %}

 Elastic Service Manager (ESM) is an implementation of the Elastic Middleware Services.
 It is built on-top of the existing administrative API exposed by the GigaSpaces components.
-See [The Elastic Service Manager](./the-elastic-service-manager.html) page for more details.
+See [The Elastic Service Manager](./elastic-processing-unit.html) page for more details.

+{%comment%}
 Elastic Middleware Services are explained [here](./elastic-middleware-services.html).
+{%endcomment%}

 ### GSA